Quantum Bayes Classifiers and Their Application in Image Classification

 \item \textbf{Feature binarization}.
-In a classical Bayes classifier, assume that $P(x_i |c)\sim N(\mu_{c,i},\sigma_{c,i}^2)$, where $\mu_{c,i}$ and $\sigma_{c,i}^2$ are the mean and the variance of the feature $x_i$ on the $c$-th class.
+In a classical Bayes classifier, assume that the probability density function $p(x_i |y)\sim N(\mu_{y,i},\sigma_{y,i}^2)$, where $\mu_{y,i}$ and $\sigma_{y,i}^2$ are the mean and variance of the attribute $x_i$ on the $y$-th class.
 One can obtain the \textit{class-prior probability} by calculating the probability density function.
 However, it is challenging to replicate this process for a QBC.
-In this case, binarization is used to transform $x_i$ into 0 or 1 such that a single qubit can represent it.
+In this case, binarization is used to transform $x_i$ into 0 or 1 such that it can be represented by a single-qubit.

 Here, we use the maximum likelihood estimation (MLE) \cite{Dutilleul-453,BoullE-425} method adopted in classical Bayes classifiers for obtaining \textit{class-conditional probabilities} of continuous variables.
 For the binary classification problem, this method runs as follows.
 Assume that $p(x_i |y_0)\sim N(\mu_{y_0,i},\sigma_{y_0,i}^2)$ and $p(x_i |y_1)\sim N(\mu_{y_1,i},\sigma_{y_1,i}^2)$.
 When two Gaussian functions have only one intersection, which is denoted as $x_{\text{ins}}$, as shown in Fig. (\ref{fig-7a}), the attribute value is set as follows